 So, if you absolutely must have this view, then hike Reinebringen.
 However, if you are looking for a hike that is more enjoyable and still gives you breathtaking views of the Lofoten Islands, take a look at our recommendations at the end of this post.

 The town of Reine is receiving so many visitors that there is not enough parking for those who want to hike Reinebringen.
-It’s becoming such an issue, with cars parking along roads and in places that they shouldn’t, that the Moskenes community reached out to us.
+It’s become such an issue , with cars parking along roads and in places they shouldn’t, that the Moskenes community reached out to us directly.
+The parking rules are also continuously evolving, so we do our best to keep this section current.

 How to Hike Reinebringen